greenboxal/doggohub/doc/development/shell_commands.md

-# Guidelines for shell commands in the GitLab codebase
+# Guidelines for shell commands in the DoggoHub codebase

-This document contains guidelines for working with processes and files in the GitLab codebase.
+This document contains guidelines for working with processes and files in the DoggoHub codebase.
 These guidelines are meant to make your code more reliable _and_ secure.

 ## References